 From the gorgeous and lingering held notes in the verses and chorus, to the vocal descents into the deep basement, to the mournful piano keys that recall “Inner City Blues ( Make Me Wanna Holler)”, this is a real stunner…it’s also, dare I say, even better than anything on her pretty fine debut from back in 2014, “Yellow Memories”.
 Beauty.

 Here is some medicine to relieve the stress, pain, and tears that this seemingly worldwide mayhem has caused over the past year for all of us.
 The Dynamic Superiors were a latter era Motown act, who recorded 4 albums for the label from 1975-1977.
-Their lead singer, Tony Washington’s sweet falsetto was every bit as beautiful as that of his contemporary, Russell Thompkins Jr., of the million selling Stylistics i.e. utterly angelic, and not of this world.
+Their lead singer, Tony Washington’s sweet falsetto was every bit as beautiful as that of his contemporary, Russell Thompkins Jr., lead singer of the million selling Stylistics i.e. utterly angelic and not of this world.
 Still the Dynamics never achieved near the Stylistics level of success.
-They did however have 1 shining moment in the sun, releasing one of the most perfect slices of seventies soul ever, “Shoe Shoe Shine”, written by the legendary Motown songwriting team of Ashford & Simpson.
-And so, we invite you to please watch this sublime, and insane performance by yours, The Dynamic Superiors from “Soul Train”, December 21st, 1974 because there is so much bad sh*t happening right now and we could all use a little medicine.
+They did however have one shining moment in the sun, releasing one of the most perfect slices of ’70s soul ever, “Shoe Shoe Shine”, written by the legendary Motown songwriting team of Ashford & Simpson.
+And so, we invite you to please watch this sublime and insane performance by yours, The Dynamic Superiors from “Soul Train”, December 21st, 1974 because there is so much bad sh*t happening right now and we could all use a little medicine.
 As long as the earth is turning, these guys will be here for us, in all their yellow suited glory.
 And for 3 minutes and 30 seconds, that slow spin will make everything feel okay.